Helprosoftware/Helprosoftware/README.md

 please enjoy this website as much as possible and give it the use you wish.
 Programmed with Python Django
-We will update code as much as possible so check for new updates
+We will update code as much as possible so check for new updates -the site is not finnished yet, so you may find MANY TERRIBLE errors and loose strings on the code , don't worry or hate us for this

 <!---
 Helprosoftware/Helprosoftware is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.